 The collaborative applicant for the BoS CoC is the Department of Community Affairs.
 The collaborative applicant has an established Governance Charter and is establishing a coordinated assessment system to enable homeless households to access the best fit intervention available.
-It is anticipated that this will be implemented in the next 9-12 months.
+This has been implemented.